mrocklin/thesis/theano.md

 Theano Backend for Matrix Expressions
 -------------------------------------

+\label{sec:theano}

-Systems built of modular components with enables interchangability.
-We can experiment with alternative implementations of some of the components without rewriting the entire system.
-This allows systems to evolve with higher granularity, rather than requiring global rewrites.
+Modular components allow interchangability.
+This enables experimentation with alternative implementations of some of the components without rewriting the entire system.
+Fine software granularity encourages evolution and avoids global rewrites.

 We demonstrate this virtue by swapping out our `computations` backend for BLAS/LAPACK routines with Theano, a Python package for array computing.
 Theano comes from the machine learning community.
 It was developed with different goals and so has a different set of strengths and weaknesses.
-It supports NDArrays, non-contiguous memory, and GPU operation but fails to make use of mathematical information like positive-definiteness.
+It supports NDArrays, non-contiguous memory, and GPU operation but fails to make use of mathematical information like symmetry or positive-definiteness.
 It is also significantly more mature.

 ### Kalman Filter

 In Section \ref{sec:kalman-filter} we mathematically defined the Kalman Filter in SymPy and then implemented it automatically in `computations`.
+We do the same here with Theano.

 ~~~~~~~~~Python
 include [Kalman code](kalman.py)
 ~~~~~~~~~

-We take this same mathematical definition and generate a Theano computations graph and runnable function.
+We take this same mathematical definition and generate a Theano graph and runnable function.

 ~~~~~~~~~~~~~~~Python
 from sympy.printing.theanocode import theano_function